Start the NHS weight loss plan

 To lose weight, the average person should reduce their daily calorie intake by 600kcal.

-The guide is delivered through 12 weekly information packs full of diet, healthy eating and physical activity advice, including weekly challenges.
+The weight loss plan is broken down into 12 weeks.
+It is full of healthy eating, diet and physical activity advice, including weekly challenges.

-Each information guide contains a food and activity chart to help you record your calories, exercise and weight loss so you can see how well you're doing at a glance.
+Each week contains a food and activity chart to help you record your calories, exercise and weight loss so you can see how well you're doing at a glance.

-Print the chart out and stick it somewhere you can see it, such as the fridge or a kitchen cupboard, and update it at the end of each day.
+If you're using the downloadable PDFs, print the chart out at the start of your week.
+Stick it somewhere you can see it, such as the fridge or a kitchen cupboard, and update it at the end of each day.

 In addition to a healthier diet, regular physical activity is an important part of your weight loss journey.